GFlorio/gflorio.github.io/index.md

 ## <i class="fa fa-briefcase"></i> Recent Work History

-### Back-end Engineer / SRE at [Roon Labs](https://roonlabs.com/)
+### Site Reliability Engineer at [Roon Labs](https://roonlabs.com/)

 *Jun 2020 - now*

 Roon Labs is the creator of the Roon music player.
 It's a premium product for demanding music fans and professionals.
 I joined the company as a Back-end Engineer, but quickly became involved in the infrastructure rebuild project, where I started performing a role closer to DevOps/SRE.

 #### Project: Infrastructure Rebuild

 Soon after I joined the company, I started working on rebuilding the entire cloud infrastructure of the company using Terraform and Kubernetes, where previously Docker Swarm was used.
 Because this project only involved one more person, I was able to contribute with several parts of the infrastructure, including:

-- A new developer workflow based on GitOps best practices, using Helm and ArgoCD.
 - Several custom Terraform modules for improving code reuse.
 - Automation tools and technical documentation for common tasks.
 - Secrets management automation, making the adoption of security best practices easier
+- Custom Grafana dashboards and alerts for monitoring the infrastructure and services.

+#### Project: Developer Experience Improvements

+I also worked on improving the developer experience of the company, by automating a lot of the manual tasks that were previously performed by the developers using GitOps, Helm and ArgoCD.
+My contributions include:

+- A new base Helm chart for most services, with a standardized structure and configuration, that made it easy for developers to follow best practices.
+- A CLI tool for performing common operations on the repository files.
+- Centralized logging handling.

+#### Project: ScyllaDB Migration

+Since some of the services of the company were not a good fit for our main PostgreSQL, I was tasked of deploying a new database cluster using ScyllaDB.
+My contributions
+include:

+- A Terraform module for deploying ScyllaDB clusters on GCP.
+- Automation for common tasks, such as backups, restores, and cluster upgrades.
+- A custom Grafana dashboard for monitoring the cluster.

+**Toolset:** Terraform, Kubernetes, Helm, ArgoCD, Git, GCP, AWS, Vault, Grafana, Prometheus, PostgreSQL, Redis, ScyllaDB

 ### Software Engineer (Back-end and DevOps) at [Novidá](https://novida.com)